Luxury Expenditures Policy

 vans).
 Mileage reimbursable according to current Internal Revenue Service mileage rates is

 exempt from this policy.
-Transportation services in an amount less than $
+Transportation services in an amount less than $10,000 per instance,

 The principal executive officer may establish or delegate to an appropriate executive